cohorte/cohorte.github.io/docs/1.x/tutorials/getting-started/index.md

 In order to see the runtime architecture of your application, open a new tab in your browser and hit the following address : `http://localhost:9000/admin`

 The *Web Admin* utility is opened.
-You notice the following architecture :
+You notice the following architecture (Global View tab):

 <img src="getting-started-img-7.png" class="img-responsive" alt="web admin">